jacque1ine/Badge-Scanning-System/README.md

     - `404 Not Found`: Requested resource does not exist.
     - `500 Internal Server Error`: An unexpected error occurred.

-### Additional Notes
+### Next Steps

-- **Validation**: Ensure all request data is validated before processing.
+- **Validation**: Ensuring all request data is validated before processing.
 Handle unexpected keys within the JSON request bodies to improve robustness.
-- **Performance Considerations**: Utilize indexing on frequently queried fields to enhance query performance.
+- **Performance Considerations**: Utilizing indexing on frequently queried fields to enhance query performance.
-- **Eager Loading**: Consider using eager loading techniques (`joinedload` in SQLAlchemy) for related data if needed to optimize the performance of retrieving scans with users.
+- **Eager Loading**: Using eager loading techniques (`joinedload` in SQLAlchemy) for related data if needed to optimize the performance of retrieving scans with users.

 # 🧐 Assumptions and Challenges